-Schema Master is another FSMO role which is responsible for making changes to the Active Directory schema.
-The schema stores descriptions of all Active Directory classes and attributes (LDAP://cn=schema,cn=configuration,dc=<domain>).
+Schema Master is another FSMO domain controller role which is responsible for making changes to the Active Directory schema.
+The schema stores descriptions of all Active Directory classes and attributes.
+The schema partition is exists on all DCs, its named “schema naming context” and located in LDAP://cn=schema,cn=configuration,dc=<domain>.

 Microsoft recommends the following best practices in the placement and administration of the Active Directory schema:

-- It is recommended to keep the Domain Naming Master and Schema Master roles on the same DC (they are rarely used and should be tightly controlled), that should simultaneously be a Global Catalog (GC) server.
+- It is recommended to keep the Domain Naming Master and Schema Master roles on the same DC (they are rarely used and should be strictly controlled), that should simultaneously be a Global Catalog (GC) server.

 To manage AD schema and transfer the Schema Master role between domain controllers, use the Active Directory Schema mmc snap-in.
 However, to enable this console you must register the dynamic library Schmmgmt.dll at first.